 These three examinations are carried out in all cases of wrist tendinitis, and treatment administered accordingly.
 Just about every patient has some pain when we examine the wrist, but the symptoms are present only above a certain level of irritation.
 Some TrPs could be above the aforementioned sites, at the distal extremity of the radius and cubitus.

 These sites should be examined attentively if irritation of the previous sites has been eliminated, but the patient still has some pain in his/her wrist.
 Often the patient will pinpoint the remaining TrPs.
 That area has to be examined with a strong thumbtip pressure, one thumb on the other.
 All hyperirritable TrPs should be treated with 8 seconds of pressure.

 These TrPs may be present anywhere on the carpal bones, as well as at the carpophalangeal or interphalangeal articulations.
 We treat these articulations with the patient's hand flat on the table, keeping pressure vertical and bearable.
 Normally, five to 10 visits may be necessary in order to get rid of these irritations.

-Dr. Guy Hains is a Palmer graduate and practices in Trois-Rivières, Québec.
-He has had eight clinical researched articles and randomized trials on myofascial trigger-points therapy published in peer-review journals; and is the author of three books on the subject, the most recent of which is Myofacial Trigger Point Therapy: An Effective Method for the Elimination of Most Musculoskeletal Health Problems.
+Dr. Guy Hains is a Palmer graduate who practiced in Trois-Rivières, Québec, before passing away in late 2014.
+He had eight clinical research articles and randomized trials on myofascial trigger-points therapy published in peer-reviewed journals; and authored three books on the subject, the last of which is Myofascial Trigger Point Therapy: An Effective Method for the Elimination of Most Musculoskeletal Health Problems